Ysabel Jurado

-Ysabel J. Jurado is an American housing rights advocate and politician who is the member of the Los Angeles City Council for the 14th district.
+Ysabel J. Jurado is an American politician who is a member of the Los Angeles City Council for the 14th district.
 A member of the Democratic Party and the Democratic Socialists of America, Jurado defeated incumbent Kevin de León the 2024 general election, becoming the first person of Filipino descent elected to the City Council.
 Her victory was largely attributed to de León's role in the 2022 Los Angeles City Council scandal.

 Early life and education

 Jurado was born and raised in Highland Park, Los Angeles, to Carlo Jurado, a DJ, and Jocelyn Jurado.
-Both of her parents were illegal aliens (U.S. Immigration Law term), also known as “undocumented immigrants”.
+Both of her parents were undocumented.
 She has one brother, Raphael.
 Her grandmother, Irene Jurado, was a lawyer in Iligan, Philippines, serving as lead counsel for The Evening Post.
 At age 17, Jurado became a mother and co-parented with her aunt while working.
 She attended the University of California, Los Angeles, where she earned a Bachelor of Arts degree and a Juris Doctor.
 She then pursued a career as a housing rights attorney, where she focused on defending workers facing wage theft and representing tenants in eviction cases.

-Legal career

-According to the State Bar of California, Jurado was admitted on January 9, 2020, but as of September 2025 is currently listed as “Not eligible to practice law” due to administrative inactive status for record-verification noncompliance, CTAPP noncompliance, and failure to pay fees.

 Political career

 In 2023, Jurado launched her campaign for Los Angeles City Council in the 2024 election, targeting the seat held by Kevin de León, inspired by the elections of Nithya Raman, Eunisses Hernandez, and Hugo Soto-Martinez.
 De León had faced significant public backlash due to his involvement in a 2022 political scandal, where he, along with council members Nury Martinez and Gil Cedillo, was recorded making racist and disparaging remarks.
 In the 2024 primary election, Jurado led de León and California State Assemblymembers Wendy Carrillo and Miguel Santiago.
 In the runoff election, Jurado led de León in early returns and declared victory days later.

 Jurado's deputy for economic innovation and community growth, Luz Aguilar, was arrested on June 8, 2025 during a protest against ICE activity in Downtown Los Angeles, on suspicion of assaulting a police officer.
 Jurado described the allegations as “deeply concerning” and placed Aguilar on unpaid leave.

 In 2025, Jurado voted in opposition to Senate Bill 79 which allows six-story buildings near light rail stations and rapid bus stops across California.
+She also voted against a City Council proposal to place a measure on the ballot that would exempt new apartment constructions from the city's Measure ULA real estate transfer tax ("mansion tax").
+Jurado defended the tax as a vital funding stream for tenant protections and affordable housing subsidies, opposing the modifications despite empirical academic studies from institutions like UCLA indicating that the tax's flat threshold suppressed multifamily property sales and disincentivized new housing permits across the city.